What is the NASENCO course?

 Mode of delivery

-- Work-based, flexible and practical programme.
+- A work-based, flexible and practical programme.

 - Self-supported study, assessments at Master’s level and professional reviews.